Our Team

 Eri Zinke

 Eri was born and raised in Japan, and moved to the US to pursue a career in the performing arts.
 She studied acting at Foothill Theatre Conservatory in the San Francisco Bay Area and performed in various dance and musical theater productions.
-After moving to Portland, she’s been regularly teaching musical theater classes and in-school workshops at Oregon Children’s Theater, and recently worked as choreographer for their mainstage productions including She Persisted: the Musical and Goodnight Moon.
+After moving to Portland, she’s been regularly teaching musical theater classes and in-school workshops at Oregon Children’s Theater, as well as choreographing their mainstage productions.

 She also teaches at Portland Japanese School and leads Japanese storytimes in the Portland area.
 She integrates drama, music, and dance in her lessons because she believes theater is the best way to enhance overall communication skills whether in one's native or non-native language.
 The best part is that in her classroom children don’t know they are learning because they are having so much fun!
 Besides Japanese and English, Eri also speaks Spanish, and is at an elementary to intermediate level in several others including Portuguese, Italian, Korean, Mandarin Chinese, and ASL.
 She hopes for all of her students to grow up to be the happiest, strongest, and the most empathetic people they can be, and believes that theatre is a fundamental aspect of that journey.